Raša, Istria County: Construction

 The town centre connecting the Lower and Upper Raša included a large square with hotels, post office, supermarket, movie theatre, pharmacy, administrative offices and small arcaded shops.
 Overlooking the square is the church of Santa Barbara (patron saint of miners).
-The single nave church is constructed in the shape of an overturned coal wagon while its bell tower resembles a miner's lamp.
 Centrally located are also the town hospital, football field, bocci terrain and swimming pool with diving tower and bowling alley.
-Decades after the mine's closure, today, Raša's appearance is part of a memory album of town planning, whereas the sound of coal wagons belongs to bygone days.